GenomeDK/genomedk-docs/newsletters/2022-winter/index.rst

 information security management system (ISMS) in place to guide our information security choices and implementation, and that you can safely store your sensitive data on GenomeDK.

-This summer we completed an external audit and received an excellent report.

 Unstable faststorage
 --------------------